The multi-tabs life. Yes, I am looking for shelving solutions for my new place.

 To deliver credible and accurate research to our consumers whenever they want it

-To enhance the omni-channel shopping experience
+To enhance the omnichannel shopping experience

 To reduce buyer’s remorse

 Consumers who want the best value.
-They want the best price to performance ratio
+They want the best price-to-performance ratio

-Don’t mind spending some time to research
+Don’t mind spending some time research

-Using Moqups allows me to create prototypes very quickly as well as exploring concepts.
+Using Moqups allows me to create prototypes very quickly as well as explore concepts.
 This is great for usability feedback.
 In addition, I can get a better understanding of the technical constraints by showing a prototype to a developer.

-There are filters that sort content by popularity (views and clicks) and by date (most recent to the oldest).
+There are filters that sort content by popularity (views and clicks) and by date (most recent to oldest).

 The initial estimations are: